-- Set: i, jSets c(i) to have value j.

-- Check: i, j

-Checks that c(i) = j.
+- Set: i, j Sets c(i) to have value j. - Check: i, jChecks that c(i) = j.
 May return result of check to requesting computer system.
 May raise an alarm if check fails.

-Design principles.
+Key security and design principles.
 The computer system and honeychecker together provide a basic form of distributed security.
 A distributed security system aims to protect secrets even when an adversary compromises some of its systems or software.
 Diversifying the resources in the system-for example, placing the computer system and honeychecker in separate administrative domains or running their software on different operating systems-makes it harder to compromise the system as a whole.